nathalie000/Nathalie-Chang-Projects/README.md

 We implemented a bandwidth esitmator using reinforce learning to adjust sending rate, and tested several distinct score functions to find the best fit.
 Details are written in report.
 ## Android Todolist Application (Kotlin)
+This application combines todolist with pet raising game, developed using kotlin under the Android Studio enviorment.
 ## Photo Source Classification (Python)